Hepatitis C for health professionals

-- Maviret is a new medication for the treatment of hepatitis C. It is a combination of two anti-viral medications Glecaprevir and Pibrentasvir, and is active against the six major strains (genotypes) of the virus.
-The cure rate is expected to be >95 percent.
+- Maviret is a new medication for the treatment of hepatitis C. It is a combination of two anti-viral medications – glecaprevir and pibrentasvir – and is active against the six major strains (genotypes) of the virus.
+The cure rate is expected to be higher than 95 percent.

 - It can be prescribed by any GP, specialist or nurse practitioner.

 - It does not require a special authority or any special paperwork.

 Hepatitis C treatment with Maviret – brief advice for prescribers

 - AST – this is used to calculate APRI score (AST to Platelet Ratio) to assess fibrosis.
 The AST may not be included in the standard LFT panel in all regions, so it may need to be specifically requested. https://www.hepatitisc.uw.edu/page/clinical-calculators/apri (upper limit of the reference range is 40)

 - APRI score <1.0: the chance of having liver cirrhosis is very low and no further tests are needed prior to commencing treatment

 - APRI score >1.0: patient may have liver cirrhosis and they should have a Fibroscan to further assess their liver prior to treatment.

 - This assesses liver scarring/fibrosis.
 If this is present, patient will need hepatocellular carcinoma ultrasound surveillance after hepatitis C cure.
 If not, then no follow-up scans needed.

 - Referral for Fibroscan varies by region, see below for more information.